 - acted in self-defense.

-Most animal abuse crimes under this statute require that an offender act either intentionally or knowingly.
-These terms mean that defendants are only guilty of a crime if they hurt an animal on purpose or did so knowing that an animal would experience some type of cruelty.
-A defense, then, is for defendants to show that they did not act with either of these aims.
-Perhaps, for example, an accused simply injured an animal on accident.
+Most animal abuse crimes under this statute require an offender to act intentionally or knowingly.
+These terms mean that defendants are only guilty of a crime if they intentionally hurt an animal or did so knowing that an animal would experience some cruelty.
+A defense is for defendants to show that they did not act with either of these aims.
+Perhaps, for example, an accused injured an animal on accident.

 2.2 Exempt under the law

 The language of ARS 13-2910 lists a few exceptions where people are not guilty of animal cruelty even if they hurt an animal.
-For example, the law states that people can take the life of an animal if done by means of a hunting or fishing activity regulated by either the:
+For example, the law states that people can take the life of an animal if done through a hunting or fishing activity regulated by either the:

-Therefore, defendants can try to show their innocence by saying that their acts fell into an exception that is listed in the statute.
+Therefore, defendants can try to show their innocence by saying that their acts fell into an exception listed in the statute.

 Arizona law allows people to defend themselves if there is the danger of an imminent attack.
 These laws let people stand up to dangers posed by both people and animals (e.g., an aggressive Pitbull).